Cog-Creators/Red-DiscordBot/docs/host-list.rst

 | The following are some common providers suitable for hosting Red.
 With
   each having their pros and cons, this list is mainly intended to act as a starting point.
-One should conduct their own research and come to a conclusion depending on their needs and budget, taking into account providers not listed here if desired.
+You should conduct your own research and come to a conclusion depending on your needs and budget, taking into account providers not listed here if desired.
 The key is the provider offering an OS supported by Red.